ida-arbeitszeit/arbeitszeitapp/docs/concepts.rst

 *owner*: Cooperation

-Each cooperation has an account that tracks the differences between the consumed cooperative prices (averaged) and the actual costs (see :ref:`cooperations` for details).
+Each cooperation has an account that tracks the differences between the cooperative prices and the actual costs of the products (see :ref:`cooperations` for details).

 Plans